13 Types of Air Conditioners (2025) | How to Choose

 6) Ceiling Cassette (Ductless)

-Flush-mounted indoor units distribute air evenly from the ceiling.
-Great for open living areas and retail spaces.
+Flush-mounted indoor units distribute air evenly from the ceiling and preserve wall space.
+A strong choice for open living areas, showrooms, and retail spaces where aesthetics matter.

 7) Concealed Duct (Ducted Mini)

-Low-profile air handler hides in a soffit or closet, feeding short duct runs for discreet room supply/return.
-Plan for proper static pressure and condensate management.
-Use HVAC Tools and Drain Kits for a clean install.
+A low-profile air handler hides in a soffit, attic, or closet, feeding short duct runs for discreet room supply/return.
+Proper static pressure design and condensate management are critical.
+Use quality HVAC Tools, Copper Piping, and Drain Kits to keep performance and reliability high.

 8) Ceiling Suspended